Last Updated on September 25, 2022 by Sorin Petroj

 - 2013- Killerspin House was born in the heart of downtown Chicago.

-Their ping pong tables have arch bases and sleek surfaces that give a good bounce of the ball and give players a chance to see the intensity the brand creator intended to display.
+Their ping pong tables have arch bases and sleek surfaces that give a good ball bounce and give players a chance to see the intensity the brand creator intended to display.

 Killerspin house is in Chicago, and its equipment is produced in Europe, the USA, and Asia.